Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

-Results considering oblique incidence have been plotted in \Fig{Oblicua}.
-TE and TM incidences have been included, manifested by the incidence of a plane wave with incidence angle $\theta = 15$ deg.
-The results provided by the circuit model fit well with those obtained by CST up to 40 GHz approximately.
-Beyond this frequency the agreement notably deteriorates, due to the excitation of additional modes that are no included in the mathematical circuit derivation.
-Specially, higher-order modes inside the RWG are now determinant, as the $\text{TE}_{11}$, with cutoff frequency $f_{11} = 42.43\,$GHz.
-Since this mode is excluded from the circuit derivation, it is expected the degradation manifested in \Fig{Oblicua} near and beyond $f_{11}$.
-Though it constitutes an important limitation of our approach, the model is still wideband, exhibiting good performance for cell dimensions larger than $\lambda/2$.
-It is worth remarking that all the physical phenomena below $f_{11}$ are well caught, as the resonance in the reflection phase around $22\,$GHz.

 The spectral evolution of the reflection coefficient plotted in \Fig{fig2}(a) exhibits a rich phenomenology, specially for frequencies higher than 30 GHz.
-However, a sudden resonance peak appears around 18 GHz, identified as a sudden $\lambda/4$-resonance given in the HWG regions.
-The total length of the two HWG sections sums up to $d_{2} + d_{3} = 4.5\,\text{mm}$.
-The corresponding $\lambda/4$ resonance would be expected at 16.67 GHz in a case where the HWGs were isolated.
-Since they are coupled to a RWG section, the resonance is shifted towards higher frequencies.
-From a circuit standpoint, it can be readily inferred that the RWG section contributes with a small inductive load.
+However, a sudden resonance jump appears around $22\,$GHz, identified as a sudden $\lambda/2$-resonance given in the HWG regions.
+The total length of the two HWG sections (transmission-line sections) sums up $D = d_{2} + d_{3} = 4.5\,\text{mm}$.
+The corresponding $\lambda/2$ resonance would be expected at $33.3\,$GHz in a case where the HWGs were isolated.
+However the HWGs sections are coupled to a RWG section, whose common discontinuity junction is modeled by the admittance $Y_{\text{eq}}^{\text{II}}$, predominantly capacitive.
+The presence of this capacitance is the responsible of the resonance shifting to lower frequencies.
+In this case down to $22\,$GHz.
+The rest of RWG section contributes as an inductive load though its influence over the rest of the structure is not quite relevant.
 The phase evolution starts to vary faster in frequency beyond $30\,$GHz, frequency at which the $\text{TE}_{10}$-mode becomes propagative.
-Both the $\lambda/4$ peak as well as this fast evolution of the phase at higher frequencies is well catched by the equivalent citcuit, since it predicts all this phenomenology.
+Both the $\lambda/4$ peak as well as this fast evolution of the phase at higher frequencies is well caught by the equivalent circuit, since it predicts all this phenomenology.

 The red curve and circles show the amplitude evolution of the reflection coefficient in \Fig{fig2}(a).
 As expected, the reflective character of the cell invokes full reflection up to 50 GHz.
 Above 50 GHz, the first higher-order harmonic in the air region becomes propagative, thus the reflected power is split in two: part is carried by the incident wave and part by the higher-order harmonic.
 This is the reason why the reflection coefficient represented in the figure is no longer one beyond $50\,$GHz.
-Again, this phenomenon is well catched by the equivalent circuit.
+Again, this phenomenon is well captured by the equivalent circuit.